Frequently Asked Questions

 When do you arrive to set up?

-Our quoted fee includes us being available up to three hours before the start of our performance for setting up and a soundcheck, if possible.
+Our quoted fee includes us being available up to three hours before the start of our performance for loading in, setting up and a soundcheck.

-Can you arrive in the morning to set up for an evening event?
+Can you arrive earlier in the day to set up for an evening event?

 How much time do you need to set up?

-We require at least one hour to unload, set up and check all of our equipment.
+We require at least 1½ hours to unload, set up and check all of our equipment.
 In addition, we prefer to run through a few numbers to fully balance the sound to the venue.
 Therefore, it is important that you account for this in your schedule and that we can have access to the venue at an appropriate time.
+Failure to do this could lead to unavoidable delays to our performance and disrupt the programme of the event.

 How much space do you need?

-We require an absolute minimum area of 16ft (5m) wide by 10ft (3m) deep for the band to assemble in, although we appreciate as much space as possible if it is available.
-Please avoid placing the band in the corner of a room as a triangular space restricts the preferred layout of our equipment.
+We require an absolute minimum area of 16ft (5m) wide by 12ft (3.5m) deep for the band to assemble in, although we appreciate as much space as possible if it is available.
+Please do not place the band in the corner of a room as a triangular space restricts the preferred layout of our equipment.

 It may not be possible for you to soundcheck after you have set up.
 Is that a problem?